Tems-py/Discord-Python-Ticket-System/README.md

 9. If you are done you can restart the bot and click on the 📩.
 You should see a new channel with a [message](https://cdn.discordapp.com/attachments/771635939700768769/827462375803191326/unknown.png) inside.

+## What can the user do with that ticket?

 Now you have three diffrent emoji choices:

 ✅ -> Claim the ticket (*The creator of the ticket cant claim it*)